Jessime/Jessime.github.io/_pages/about.md

 Here we go:

 * <u> If you were an animal, what would you be and why?</u>

-{% include figure image_path="/assets/images/spirit_animal.png" alt="An octopus, sloth, hummingbird emoji" %}

-My spirt animals:
+  My spirit animals:

   1. An octopus
   2. A sloth
   3. A hummingbird

+{% include figure image_path="/assets/images/spirit_animal.png" alt="An octopus, sloth, hummingbird emoji" %}

 * <u> What is one goal you’d like to accomplish during your lifetime? </u>